insure logo

 Minimum car insurance requirements in Alabama

-To legally drive in Alabama, you’re required to carry at least 25/50/25 in liability car insurance.
-This minimum coverage pays for bodily injury and property damage you cause to others in an accident.
+Drivers in Alabama are required to carry at least 25/50/25 in liability insurance to legally operate a vehicle.
+This minimum coverage pays for injuries and property damage you cause to others in an accident.

 Final thoughts on the best and cheapest car insurance in Alabama